Fordham Law Review

-The Fordham Law Review is a student-run law journal associated with the Fordham University School of Law that covers a wide range of legal scholarship.
+The Fordham Law Review is a student-run law journal and honor society associated with the Fordham University School of Law that covers a wide range of legal scholarship.

 Overview

-In 2017, the Fordham Law Review was the seventh-most cited law journal by other journals, and the fifth-most cited by courts.
+In 2024, the Fordham Law Review was the twelfth-most cited law journal by other journals and the twelfth-most cited by courts.
+It ranked twentieth overall in Washington and Lee University School of Law's 2025 study of law journal rankings.
 The journal's content consists generally of academic articles, symposia, and student-written notes.
-The current Editor-in-Chief is Charis Franklin.
+The editor-in-chief for the 2025–2026 year is Devon Brostoff.

+The journal publishes six issues per year, or three per semester.

 History

 The Fordham Law Review was established in 1914 at the Fordham University School of Law.
-However, it suspended publication after only three years, following the United States' entry into World War I. The final issue before suspension provided a brief explanatory statement:
+However, it suspended publication after only three years following the United States' entry into World War I. The final issue before suspension provided a brief explanatory statement:

 Owing to the war, the Review will close this year with this number.
 Some of the Board of Editors are in military service, with national and state organizations.
 Others are at the training camps for reserve officers.

 The journal did not restart publication until 1935 amidst the Great Depression.
-Soon thereafter it garnered attention for its publication of Fordham Law School Dean Ignatius M. Wilkinson's testimony before the Senate Judiciary Committee condemning Franklin D. Roosevelt Judiciary Reorganization Bill of 1937.
+Soon thereafter, it garnered attention for its publication of Fordham Law School Dean Ignatius M. Wilkinson's testimony before the Senate Judiciary Committee condemning Franklin D. Roosevelt's Judiciary Reorganization Bill of 1937.
 Wilkinson's testimony, published in the May 1937 edition of the journal, warned Congress that the President's plan "reaches down to and shakes the foundations of our constitutional structure."

 In 2011, the journal launched the Fordham Law Review Online.
 The Fordham Law Review Online provides a forum for responses to articles published in the regular journal and to comment on contemporary legal issues.
+In addition to traditional written content, the website also includes online-only symposia and recorded or transcribed lectures.
 Articles published in the Fordham Law Review Online are available on the journal's website and on Digital Commons.

 Membership

-The journal is managed by a board of up to 20 student editors.
-It selects approximately 65 staff members each year to assist with production.
+The journal is managed by a board of up to 22 student editors.
+It selects approximately 80 student staff, members, and associate editors each year to assist with production.
 Membership on the Fordham Law Review is open to all first-year Fordham law students and transfer students.
 The journal offers positions to approximately 20 students on the basis of first-year grades and 45 students on the basis of their submissions to a writing competition and personal statements.